 Art at Charity and Fundraising Auctions

-Can be Uneven in Quality
+Can Be Uneven in Quality

 Q: I've bought several pieces of art at charity auctions and am thinking about buying more.
 Selling prices are usually less than at regular auctions and substantially less than at galleries.
 Do you have any tips or strategies for buying art at charity events?

 On the flip side, you can find plenty of worthy artworks at charity and fundraiser auctions and events.
 Quality pieces regularly get donated and these are the ones you should keep an eye out for.
 But you've got to do your research first; just because it's got you're favorite artist's name on it does not automatically make it worth owning.
+Look at the art first and the signature last.
+Then do your legwork in terms of determining how significant that work of art is with respect to the artist's overall output.

 Services for Artists and Collectors